rmanocha/linear-nvim/README.md

   issue_fields = { "title", "description" }, -- optional.
 Fields to fetch when viewing issue details for existing or newly created issues default_label_ids = { "abc" } -- optional.
 Table of default label IDs to apply for each new issue created log_level = "warn" -- optional.
-Sets the logging level for the plugin })
+Sets the logging level for the plugin open_url_key = "<c-b>" -- optional.
+Sets the key to be used in telescope to open an issue in the browser.
+Default is <C-b>
+})
 ```